saidyanalytics/Best-Seller-Dashboard/README.md

 Imagine a retail company struggling to understand which products are performing well and which aren’t.
 Sales data is collected but not utilized for decision-making.

-**This dashboard bridges that gap**—making raw data understandable for non-technical stakeholders, enabling them to act with confidence.
+**This dashboard bridges that gap**—making raw data understandable for non-technical stakeholders, enabling them to act with confidence..